grassrootseconomics/org-website/content/Blog/2023-report.md

 Join us in this journey at sarafu.network.
 Let's make 2024 even more impactful!

+Follow the infographic above for the steps:

+1. Make a voucher - its free and fun.
+2. Combine vouchers with others: come together at a swap meet.
+(Think scion exchange)
+3. Exchange what you have for what you want.
+4. Enjoy fullfilling your commitments.
+5. Divide up any profits or losses and start again.

-For the full details and to understand the broader impact of these efforts, you can access the complete report [here](pdfs-downloadable/2023-report.webp).
+For the full details and to understand the broader impact of these efforts, you can access the complete report [here](pdfs-downloadable/2023-report.pdf).

 With hope and solidarity,